College and university rankings: The Three University Missions

 The Three University Missions Moscow International University Ranking (shortly MosIUR) is produced by Association of Rating Makers, a non-commercial organization based in Moscow.
 The Three University Missions ranking evaluates the quality of education, scientific work, and the universities' contribution to society.
 The ranking uses 17 criteria divided into three groups: Education, Research, and University and Society.

-The shortlist of the Moscow International University Ranking aims to provide the widest possible representation of the leading multi-profile universities all over the world, the quota being assigned to each country with regard to the of the country’s contribution to global economy.
+The shortlist of the Moscow International University Ranking aims to provide the widest possible representation of the leading multi-profile universities all over the world, the quota being assigned to each country with regard to that country's contribution to the global economy.
 MosIUR shortlists those universities that achieved leading positions in other global university rankings and/or national academic rankings listed in IREG Inventory of National Rankings, and, in some cases, also those universities showing the highest research productivity.
 MosIUR does not consider narrow-focused higher education institutions.

 The latest Moscow Ranking issue featured 1800 higher education institutions globally.